MJWootton-Research/Macchiato/README.md

 #### Graphical Petri Net Construction

-As an alternative to transcribing a Petri Net structure by hand, it is possible to graphically construct a model in with either draw.io or Microsoft Visio.
+As an alternative to transcribing a Petri net structure by hand, it is possible to graphically construct a model in with either draw.io or Microsoft Visio.
 Files created in draw.io can be read by Macchiato directly.
-Petri Nets created in Microsoft Visio must be exported to  `*.mpn`.
+Petri ns created in Microsoft Visio must be exported to  `*.mpn`.
 Either method is generally considerably simpler and more expedient, and has the secondary benefit of concurrently producing high quality figures for reports and publications.

 Template files and further instructions are found in [`PetriNetDrawingTools/draw.io`](PetriNetDrawingTools/draw.io) and [`PetriNetDrawingTools/MicrosoftVisio`](PetriNetDrawingTools/MicrosoftVisio).

 ### Scripting Tools

-The Python module provided by [`Macchiato.py`](Macchiato.py) can be imported into a script to provide a range of tools suitable for more complex creation and manipulation of Petri Net models, as well as basic functions such as reading and writing from `*.mpn` files.
+The Python module provided by [`Macchiato.py`](Macchiato.py) can be imported into a script to provide a range of tools suitable for more complex creation and manipulation of Petri net models, as well as basic functions such as reading and writing from `*.mpn` files.
 For example, if one wished to create a range of similar systems with varying parameters or varying number of duplicated sections, the scripting tools would enable the automation of this process.
 The documentation for the features is found within the module files themselves, with descriptions provided for each object type, method, and function.
 A few examples are found below.

 #### Reading & Writing `*.mpn` Files